 As a result of a delay in being able to access the property, an addendum to the purchase agreement was made in November 2016 to suspend the terms of the agreement until access is gained to the property.
-Access was granted again in June 2018 but has been revoked in June 2019 due to a force majeure.
+Access was granted again in June 2018 but has been revoked in June 2019 and according to the terms of the Agreement remains under force majeure.
 The ongoing interest in the property is subject to satisfactory resolution of the access restriction.
-In June 2020, the Company engaged a Mexican legal counsel to engage in discussions with landowner representatives and as of this date, land access discussions continue.
+In June 2020, the Company engaged a Mexican legal counsel to engage in discussions with landowner representatives.

-After the year end, on November 7, 2020, the Option Agreement with the concession title owner was fully processed by the Registro Publico de Mineria (Public Mining Registry).
-The Company will now direct its attention to the landowner negotiations.
+On November 7, 2019, the Option Agreement with the concession title owner was fully processed by the Registro Publico de Mineria (Public Mining Registry).

-The Company's minimum commitment as at October 31, 2020 has been recorded as property acquisition obligation on the statement of financial position in the amount of \$33,295 (US\$25,000) (October 31, 2019 - \$32,855 (US\$25,000)).
+The Company's minimum commitment as at October 31, 2021 has been recorded as property acquisition obligation on the statement of financial position in the amount of \$30,960 (US\$25,000) (October 31, 2020 - \$33,295 (US\$25,000)).
+The Company has no required minimum work expenditures in the contract during the period and is up to date with the cash and share amounts payable to the vendors with the remaining deferred payments subject to the terms of the force majeure clause in the agreement.
+The Company remains current on payment of the requisite property taxes on Pino de Plata.